 In the case of the recent study widely cited in popular media and excitedly heralded as providing important results on effectiveness of stop smoking interventions, published in the New England Journal of Medicine (NEJM) – that’s the journal largely responsible for misrepresenting as “research” the unsupported conclusions generating waves of fabrications needed to fuel the lethal opioid crisis – there was no control group, instead a comparison of two treatment groups: subjects using e-cigarettes to assist in tobacco smoking cessation, and subjects using nicotine replacement therapy (NRT).

-That’s not true.
-Another lethally confounding factor in this study was that there were no usefully designed treatment groups instead there was another, second, type of cessation intervention applied concurrently to each of those treatment groups – an intervention established to independently provide tobacco cessation benefit compared to actual control groups in adequately designed studies – and that confounding effect also intractably prevented attributing the ascribed and celebrated benefit to either NRT or use of e-cigarettes in conjunction with failure to evaluate external validity of the study.
+That’s not quite true, because another lethally confounding factor in this study was that there were no usefully designed treatment groups.
+Instead, there was another, second, type of cessation intervention applied concurrently to each of those treatment groups – an intervention established to independently provide tobacco cessation benefit compared to actual control groups in adequately designed studies – and that confounding effect also intractably prevented attributing the ascribed and celebrated benefit to either NRT or use of e-cigarettes in conjunction with failure to evaluate external validity of the study.
 But more about that below.

 What was widely reported, celebrated, and messaged to a tobacco smoking pubic at risk of death without effective guidance and treatments in support of cessation (in addition to the overtly erroneous description of the study as a “control” trial) are claims that based on measured outcomes (smokers still not smoking a year later), NRT had a smoking cessation effectiveness of 10%, vaping 18%.